A core in a star-forming disc as evidence of inside-out growth in the early Universe

 \subsection{Core-disc-clump decomposition}

-We use NIRCam \cite{Rieke_NIRCam_performance_2023PASP..135b8001R} imaging in nine filters (F090W, F115W, F150W, F200W, F277W, F335M, F356W, F410M and F444W) and NIRSpec/MSA \cite{ferruit_nirspec_2022, jakobsen_nirspec_2022, boeker_nirspec_2023} spectroscopy from JADES in the GOODS-S region \cite{Eisenstein_goodss_proposal_jadesprop}.
-This gives us extended coverage of the rest-frame ultra-violet and optical wavelengths, which helps constrain the stellar populations on spatially resolved scales.
-Furthermore, the medium bands (F335M and F410M) constrain the strengths of emission lines.
+We use NIRCam \cite{Rieke2023} imaging in nine filters (F090W, F115W, F150W, F200W, F277W, F335M, F356W, F410M and F444W) and NIRSpec/MSA \cite{Ferruit2022, Jakobson2022, Boker2023} spectroscopy from JADES in the GOODS-S region \cite{Eisenstein_goodss_proposal_jadesprop}.
+This gives us extended coverage of the rest-frame ultra-violet and optical wavelengths (including the Balmer break), which constrains the stellar populations on spatially resolved scales.
+Furthermore, the medium band F410M probes the strength of the emission lines H$\beta$+[OIII] on spatially resolved scales.

-The upper left panel of Fig. \ref{fig:rgb} shows a colour-composite red-green-blue (RGB, corresponding to F444W-F410M-F277W) image of \jname.
-The image shows a bright central component (core) surrounded by an extended, disc-like component.
-We employ the tool ForcePho (B. Johnson, in prep.) to perform a detailed morphological and photometric analysis of \jname, forward modelling all individual exposures across all bands simultaneously and accounting for the point-spread functions (see Methods, Section \ref{sec:forcepho}).
-We fit a three-component model, consisting of a disc S\'ersic profile (fixing the S\'ersic index to $n=1$ by limiting the bounds to $\pm 0.01$), a compact component ($n=2-5$) consistent with a bulge or pseudobulge, and a off-centred clump (modelled as a quasi-point source).
-We obtain a central core with a S\'ersic index of 2.5 and a half-light radius of 28 mas (144 pc), while the disc has a half-light radius of 91 mas (468 pc).
-For more details on structural parameters, see Table \ref{tab:table}.
+The upper left panel of Fig. \ref{fig:rgb} shows a colour-composite red-green-blue (RGB, corresponding to F444W-F277W-F115W) image of \jname.
+The image shows a compact central component (core) surrounded by an extended, disc-like component. \jnamespace has a strong colour gradient between the central region and the outskirts (Methods Figure \ref{fig:image_color}), implying an excess of H$\beta$+[OIII] in the outskirts as probed by F410M.
+In order to quantify the compactness and colour gradient, we employ the tool ForcePho (B. Johnson, in prep.) to perform a detailed morphological and photometric analysis of \jname, forward modelling all individual exposures across all bands simultaneously and accounting for the point-spread functions (PSFs; see Methods, Section \ref{sec:forcepho}).
+We explore a range of different models and find that a three-component model, consisting of a disc S\'ersic profile (fixing the S\'ersic index to $n=1$ by limiting the bounds to $\pm 0.01$), a compact component ($n=2-5$) consistent with a bulge or pseudobulge, and an off-centre clump (modelled as a quasi-point source), reproduces the data best (with the smallest residuals and $\chi^2$).
+Although this model is not unique, it is able to capture the complex morphology of this galaxy in all of the filters.
+We obtain a central core with a half-light radius of 16 mas (roughly 80 pc), while the disc has a half-light radius of 80 mas (about 400 pc; see Table \ref{tab:table}), overall confirming the compact nature of the source.
+Although we refer to the extended component as a ``disc'' from a purely morphological perspective, the ionised gas (as traced by F410M) of \jnamespace is actually consistent with a rotationally supported component with $v(r_{\rm eff})/\sigma_0\approx1.3$ \cite{DeGraaff2023}.